Jesus cures Peter’s mother-in-law

 1 Jesus enters her house, finds her ill, and cures her

-2 She gets up from her sick-bed and feeds her visitors
+2 She gets up from her sick-bed and feeds Jesus and her other numerous visitors

 Ruins of the synagogue at Capernaum – not the one Jesus visited, but a later one probably built on the site of the former synagogue

 There were also, incidentally, rabbinic rules for visiting with the sick.
-Visitors were not permitted to sit on the bed or on a chair, but were to stand or sit upon the floor near the bed.
+Visitors were not permitted to sit on the bed (very sensible) but were to stand or sit upon the floor near the bed.